markhm/sharepoint-treebrowser/README.md

 To be added.

 ## Known issues
 - Search does not support looking up consecutive keywords well.
-Change the depth on the depth slider to change to update the visualisation to the new search results, or restart the application.
+Change the depth on the depth slider to change to update the visualisation to the new search results, or restart the application
+- When running the ActionList, the prefuse visualisation framework sometimes throws a NullPointerException at prefuse.data.column.ExpressionColumn.isCacheValid(..) that can be ignored
+-